 *** This review contains spoilers ***

 This is as good an opportunity as any to raise the question, why is Jean Arthur such a forgotten actress?
-Despite working with several big name directors, co staring with famous actors and appearing in a number of beloved classics, her presence is incredibly overlooked as the definitive urbanite career woman with her wit, warmth and innocence.
+Despite working with several big-name directors, co-starring with famous actors and appearing in a number of beloved classics, her presence is incredibly overlooked as the definitive urbanite career woman with her wit, warmth, and innocence.
 Also, that voice!
 Her role as Saunders is the opposite of Mr Smith.
 She is cynical, jaded and knows the ins and outs of the system with its corruption and cronyism.
 It takes Smith, the Americaphille who appears to know more about American history than the people working in Washington to restore faith in her with his childlike optimism and perseverance.

 Another striking monologue is that in which Smith’s mentor Thomas Paine justifies corruption as a comprise in order to achieve good deeds, a process which has existed since the birth democracy as he puts it.
 As convincing as he might sound at first, through the course of the film you can tell he’s a man who knows he’s sold out on is ideals partially from the complete look of shame which bestows Claude Rains’ face.
 Even at the beginning of the film just look at the reaction of Paine’s face when Smith declares “Dad used to tell me Joe Paine was the finest man there ever was”.

 The relationship between Paine and the business mogul James Taylor (Edward Arnold) is like that of The Emperor and Darth Vader.
 Taylor hovers above Paine only for his conscious to be put to the ultimate test by the end of the film.
 Taylor’s ability to control the media of Smith’s home state and preventing any of his words from the Senate reaching the state is frightening.
 I can just be glad that in the age of the internet and mass communication that such control of the narrative isn’t as easy as it once was.